 PKCE.call(length: 100).failure # Invalid PKCE verifier length: 100.
 Must be between 32..96.

 include Dry::Monads[:result] case PKCE.call in Success(code) then puts code.inspect in Failure(message) then puts message end

-Finally, since the code answered back is a Struct, you have a value object — which is frozen — that you can easily test and interact with:
+Finally, since the code answered back is a Data object that you can easily test and interact with: